-Any person who unlawfully proffers, at any time, directly or indirectly, on behalf of himself or a third party, offers, promises, donations, gifts or other benefits to:
+Any person who unlawfully proffers, at any time, directly or indirectly, on behalf of him or herself or a third party, offers, promises, donations, gifts or other benefits to:

-- 1) A person holding judicial office in a foreign nation or in a direct or indirect capacity at an international court, - 2) An official at the Court Registrar of a foreign jurisdiction or international court, - 3) An expert appointed by such a jurisdiction or court or by the parties, - 4) A person entrusted with a mission of conciliation or mediation for such a jurisdiction or court, - 5) An arbitrator carrying out his duties under the law on arbitration of a foreign nation, in order that said person carries out or refrains from carrying out, or in return for said person having carried out or refrained from carrying out, an act pertaining to his office, or facilitated by his office, shall be punished by ten years in prison and a fine of €1,000,000, which may be increased to double the amount of the proceeds of the offence.
+1° Any person holding judicial office in a foreign nation or in a direct or indirect capacity at an international court,

+2° Any official at the Court Registrar of a foreign jurisdiction or international court,

+3° Any expert appointed by such a jurisdiction or court or by the parties,

+4° Any person entrusted with a mission of conciliation or mediation for such a jurisdiction or court,

+5° Any arbitrator carrying out his or her duties or for a third party, under the law on arbitration of a foreign nation in order that said person carries out or refrains from carrying out, or in return for said person having carried out or refrained from carrying out, an act pertaining to his or her office, or facilitated by his or her office, shall be punished by ten years in prison and a fine of €1,000,000, which may be increased to double the amount of the proceeds of the offence.

-The same penalties shall apply to anyone who yields to any person referred to in 1) to 5) above who unlawfully solicits, at any time, directly or indirectly, for himself or a third party, offers, promises, donations, gifts or other benefits, in order to carry out or refrain from carrying out, or in return for having carried out or refrained from carrying out, an act pertaining to his office, or facilitated by his office.
+The same penalties shall apply to anyone who yields to any person referred to in 1) to 5) above who unlawfully solicits, at any time, directly or indirectly, for him or herself or a third party, offers, promises, donations, gifts or other benefits, in order to carry out or refrain from carrying out, or in return for having carried out or refrained from carrying out, an act pertaining to his or her office, or facilitated by his or her office.